Django Admin

 Login page Login page

 To log in, you need to create a superuser - a user account that has control over everything on the site.
-Go back to the command line type python manage.py createsuperuser, and press enter.
+Go back to the terminal and execute the following command:

 Note

-Remember, to write new commands while the web server is running, open a new terminal window and activate your virtualenv.
+Remember, to write new commands while the web server is running, open a new terminal window and navigate to your project directory.
 We reviewed how to write new commands in the Your first Django project! chapter, in the Starting the web server section.

 Username: flourpower